fau-advanced-separations/CADET-Process/docs/source/getting_started/simulation.md

 A `UnitOperation` represents the physico-chemical behavior of an apparatus and holds the model parameters. currently the following models are available in **CADET-Process**:
 - the `Cstr`, an ideally mixed stirred tank without any concentration gradients.
-It can be used to model system periphery such as valves or pumps.
+It can be used to model simple reaction vessels, or to model the dispersive characteristics of system periphery such as valves or pumps.
-- the `TubularReactor` which has no particles and can be used to model tubing or reactive columns.
+- the `TubularReactor`, a column without packing which can be used to model tubing or reactive columns.
 Like all column models that follow, axial dispersion can be considered.
 - the `LumpedRateModelWithoutPores` which introduces a stationary phase but neglects particle pores.
 - the `LumpedRateModelWithPores` which introduces pores and film diffusion which limits the transport into the particle.
 - the `GeneralRateModel` which additionally accounts for pore diffusion and surface diffusion.